samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 > ### Build Your Own Pantheon
 >
 > Most of the published D&D settings described in [chapter 5](/sources/dnd/dmg-2024/creating-campaigns#DDSettings) have their own pantheons of gods.
-If you’re creating your own setting, you can use the list of Greyhawk gods in [chapter 5](/sources/dnd/dmg-2024/greyhawk#GodsofGreyhawk) or build your own pantheon.
+If you're creating your own setting, you can use the list of Greyhawk gods in [chapter 5](/sources/dnd/dmg-2024/greyhawk#GodsofGreyhawk) or build your own pantheon.
 >
 > A simple way to build a basic pantheon is to create one god for each of the [Outer Planes](/sources/dnd/dmg-2024/cosmology#OuterPlanes) described in [chapter 6](/sources/dnd/dmg-2024/cosmology#OuterPlanes), except for the [Nine Hells](/sources/dnd/dmg-2024/cosmology#NineHells) (ruled by the archdevil [Asmodeus](/sources/dnd/dmg-2024/cosmology#Nessus)) and the [Abyss](/sources/dnd/dmg-2024/cosmology#Abyss) (the domain of demons).
-So [Arborea](/sources/dnd/dmg-2024/cosmology#Arborea) might be the domain of a god who is patron of the arts, celebrated at great feasts, while [Gehenna’s](/sources/dnd/dmg-2024/cosmology#Gehenna) deity might be a greedy, vengeful god worshiped by people of the same bent.
+So [Arborea](/sources/dnd/dmg-2024/cosmology#Arborea) might be the domain of a god who is patron of the arts, celebrated at great feasts, while [Gehenna's](/sources/dnd/dmg-2024/cosmology#Gehenna) deity might be a greedy, vengeful god worshiped by people of the same bent.
 If you prefer, you can also put multiple deities on the same plane, so [Arcadia](/sources/dnd/dmg-2024/cosmology#Arcadia) might be home to twin gods who are patrons of merchants and smiths.
 >
 > Alternatively, you might decide that your world has only one god (who might be viewed differently by various sects or religions), or one good god and one evil god.
 Or your world might be alive with spirits great and small, from lesser river spirits to the godlike spirits who inhabit great mountains.
 Impersonal forces and philosophies can also fill the role of gods in a campaign.

 Hazards
 -------

-The [Player’s Handbook](/sources/dnd/phb-2024) describes common hazards that adventurers encounter, such as [falling](/sources/dnd/free-rules/rules-glossary#FallingHazard) and [dehydration](/sources/dnd/free-rules/rules-glossary#DehydrationHazard).
+The [Player's Handbook](/sources/dnd/phb-2024) describes common hazards that adventurers encounter, such as [falling](/sources/dnd/free-rules/rules-glossary#FallingHazard) and [dehydration](/sources/dnd/free-rules/rules-glossary#DehydrationHazard).
 This section details some more unusual hazards you can add to a location to make it more challenging.

 ### Severity and Level

 Each hazard in this section is designated as a nuisance or as deadly for characters of certain levels.
 A nuisance hazard is unlikely to seriously harm characters of the indicated levels, whereas a deadly hazard can grievously damage characters of the indicated levels.

-Use caution when introducing a hazard to characters of a level lower than the hazard’s level range.
+Use caution when introducing a hazard to characters of a level lower than the hazard's level range.
 A hazard that is a nuisance at one level range could be deadly to characters in the next-lower range.

 ### Example Hazards